fourieraudio/docs/versioned_docs/version-1.5.0/transform.client/library/plugins/manufacturers/uad.md

 :::warning

 The correct Windows VST3 files will only be generated on a windows device.
-Running UA Connect on A Mac device will not create the correct VST3 files and will not work correctly on a **transform**.engine.
+Running UA Connect on a Mac device will not create the correct VST3 files and will not work correctly on a **transform**.engine.

 :::